Research Questions

 |

-Technological advances in genomics, proteomics, metabolomics, imaging, and access to a wide variety of digital health data in electronic health records, require a big data approach to scientific discovery and digital health innovation.
-Our School has expertise in developing and applying state-of-the-art statistical and computational methods to harness these big data to address a variety of biomedical problems.
-Key research areas include discovery of mutational signatures in cancer genomes, discovery of rare stem cell populations in cancers using single cell transcriptomic data, identification of causal mutations and the developmental origin of rare diseases, discovery of how altered gut microbiome can impact health, the use of metabolomics and proteomics technologies to identify novel disease biomarkers, and use of wearable devices, smartphones and artificial intelligence in modern digital healthcare.
+Technological advances in genomics, proteomics, metabolomics, imaging, and access to a wide variety of digital health data in electronic health records, enable a big data approach to scientific discovery and digital health innovation.
+Our School has strong expertise in developing and applying state-of-the-art statistical and computational methods to harness these big data to address a variety of biomedical problems and drive novel discoveries in healthcare research.
+Key research areas include the following:

 Supervisor(s) | Research Interest |